akivjhirad/MachineLearning/README.md

 A repository with implementations of machine learning algorithms:
 - Competitive Learning
 - Self-Organizing Map (SOM) - Kohonen model
-- Restricted Boltzmann Machine for learning movie preferences
+- Restricted Boltzmann Machine - learning movie preferences from a sample dataset

 	 	[Category I: Sci-fi & Fantasy]
 		1. Lord of the Rings: The Two Towers